How did Apollinaris became the highest-selling mineral water in the world?

 Apollinaris water soon established a prestigious reputation.
 Queen Victoria used Apollinaris as a mixer for Scotch whisky or claret.
 Over 19.5 million bottles were sold in 1895.

 Foundation of a public company

 Apollinaris acquired Johannis, a rival German mineral water producer, for around £400,000 in 1897.

 Apollinaris & Johannis was formed as a public company with a capital of £2,380,000 from 1897.
 Steinkopff and Smith divested their shares, largely to Frederick Gordon (1835 – 1904), the pioneer of the first modern hotel in London.
 Gordon became president of the company.

-Apollinaris & Johannis merged with A & F Pears, a struggling soap manufacturer, in 1898.
-The amalgamation was organised by Gordon, who insisted that there were cost-efficiencies in distribution and sales between the two companies, although the contemporary press remained sceptical.
+Gordon merged Apollinaris & Johannis with A & F Pears, a struggling soap manufacturer, in 1898.
+The contemporary press expressed scepticism regarding the merger, although Gordon insisted that cost-efficiencies in distribution and sales between the two companies could be made.